Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Holding Your Ground: Preparing for Defense if it All Falls Apart: An instructional guide and planning tool that addresses defensive preparation of a location.
 If the government can no longer protect your home, farm or property, Holding Your Ground will teach you how.

 550 lb.
 Type III Nylon Paracord: I wish I had known about Paracord years ago.
-With a recent price reduction to less than $8.00, there is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.
+There is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.

-Magnesium Flint Firesteel Fire Steel Starter: As of this writing, this magnesium flint stone fire starter is $1.41 with free shipping.
-Here is how to use it:
+Magnesium Flint Firesteel Fire Steel Starter: Here is how to use it:

 1. Place the flint on ground upwardly, and put the scraper vertically to the flint, then scrape some magnesium powder on inflammable material like paper or branch